testcontainers/testcontainers-dotnet/README.md

 To configure a container, use the `TestcontainersBuilder<TestcontainersContainer>` builder, that provides:

 - `WithImage` specifies an `IMAGE[:TAG]` to derive the container from.
+- `WithImagePullPolicy` specifies an image pull policy used to determine if the image should be pulled when starting the container e. g. `--pull "always"|"missing"|"never"`.
 - `WithWorkingDirectory` specifies and overrides the `WORKDIR` for the instruction sets.
 - `WithEntrypoint` specifies and overrides the `ENTRYPOINT` that will run as an executable.
 - `WithCommand` specifies and overrides the `COMMAND` instruction provided from the Dockerfile.